qiboteam/workflows/docs/deploy-sphinx-docs-to-ghpages.md

   # The Python version to be installed.
   # Mandatory input
   python-version: 3.9
+  # Choose one package manager between 'pip' and 'poetry'
+  # Mandatory input
+  package-manager: 'pip'
+  # Specify the path to the dependency file
+  # Mandatory input
+  dependency-path: '**/setup.py'
   # Documentation's path.
   # Default: ./doc
   path-doc: ./docs